kyma-project/community/concepts/modularization/README.md

 Governance jobs should be owned by teams (no shared responsibility).

-Apart from technical quality, Kyma components must fullfil other standards, such as 24/7 support, documenting micro-deliveries.
+Apart from technical quality, Kyma modules must fulfill other standards, such as 24/7 support, documenting micro-deliveries.

-# Operator-based component management
+# Operator-based module management

-`lifecycle-manager` is a meta operator responsible for installing and updating component operators.
+`lifecycle-manager` is a meta operator responsible for installing and updating module operators.
 It is similar to [Operator Lifecycle Manger](https://olm.operatorframework.io/), but it can work in two modes:
 - central mode (managing thousands of clusters)
 - single cluster mode (local installation)

-## Regular (local) component operators
-Each Kyma component must provide the operator that manages the component lifecycle (installing, updating, configuring, deleting).
-The component provider (team) must prepare one custom resource (ComponentDescriptor) that specifies how to install the operator (`deployment.yaml`) and how to configure it (operator CRD, default values).
-The complexity of managing installation in many clusters or using configured release channels is handled by `lifecycle-manager`.
-Component providers can ship regular Kubernetes operators.
-Such regular operators are installed in the target cluster where components should be installed.

-## Central component operators
-`lifecycle-manager` can also work with other component operators deployed centrally.
-In this case, `lifecycle-manager` creates resources for component operators in the central cluster.
-The reconciliation logic of the central component operator can find a remote cluster kubeconfig by convention or reference (for example, annotation).

 ## Central vs local operator

 With Kyma 2.0, we moved the component installation (`kyma-installer`) from the cluster to a central place (reconciler).
 Each component was installed by the dedicated reconciler from the Kyma control plane.
 For some components, it perfectly makes sense because they interact mainly with other central systems to enable some integrations.
 But for some components that interact only with internal cluster resources, such a setup is suboptimal.
 The local Kubernetes operator designed and implemented according to the best practices should have minimal resource requirements (few MB of memory and few mCPU).
 Therefore, for the cases where you don't need access to central services or external resources, it is better to use a regular operator than a central one.
 A regular operator is much easier to develop and maintain for the component team, because the operator lifecycle management is still handled centrally by `lifecycle-manager` (together with `module-manager`).

+## Regular (local) module operators
+Each Kyma component must provide the operator that manages the component lifecycle (installing, updating, configuring, deleting).
+The component provider (team) must prepare one custom resource (ComponentDescriptor) that specifies how to install the operator (`deployment.yaml`) and how to configure it (operator CRD, default values).
+The complexity of managing installation in many clusters or using configured release channels is handled by `lifecycle-manager`.
+Component providers can ship regular Kubernetes operators.
+Such regular operators are installed in the target cluster where components should be installed.

+## Central component operators

+Some modules can require additional actions executed in the central control plane to configure/connect modules to the central systems.
+In that case, additional operators (controllers) can be installed in the Kyma control plane.
+These controllers can watch Kyma resources in the control plane or even remote cluster resources (providing Watcher custom resource). `lifecycle-manager` does not install central controllers and does not watch their resources.

-# Example for local and central operators
+## Example module operators
-In the following example, two components are defined:
+In the following example, three modules are defined:
-- central operator for Compass integration
-- local operator for Eventing
+- application-connector
+- eventing
+- btp-service-operator

 ![](assets/operators-example.drawio.svg)